 The first is to the Chirripo National Park office to get your permit / wristband.

-The second stop is at the Consorcio Aguas Eternas (located next to the town’s soccer field) to pick up your accommodation and food vouchers (open from 8:00AM – 4:00PM).
+The second stop is at the Consorcio Aguas Eternas (directly across the street from the Chirripo National Park office) to pick up your accommodation and food vouchers (open from 8:00AM – 4:00PM).

 You will receive small food vouchers and your accommodation ticket for check in when you arrive.